thuinanutshell/memora-flashcard-app/README.md

 ## Key Features
 1. Users can create folders and different study decks inside the folders
 2. Users can create flashcards inside the study deck (question, answer, and difficulty level)
-3. A spaced repetition algorithm that reminds users of the number of cards to review today, in 7 days, or in one month
+3. A spaced repetition algorithm is employed to remind users of the number of cards to review today, in 7 days, or in one month
-4. An analytics dashboard to show accuracy score of each folder and study deck over time.
+4. An analytics dashboard to show the accuracy score of each folder and study deck over time.

 ## Backend (Flask-Python)
 ### Database Design